Pointer (computer programming): C and C++

 In C++, there is no void& (reference to void) to complement void* (pointer to void), because references behave like aliases to the variables they point to, and there can never be a variable whose type is void.

 Pointer-to-member

 In C++ pointers to non-static members of a class can be defined.
-If a class C has a member T a then &C::a is a pointer to the member a of type T C::*.
+If a class MyClass has a member T a then &MyClass::a is a pointer to the member a of type T MyClass::*.
 This member can be an object or a function.
 They can be used on the right-hand side of operators .* and ->* to access the corresponding member.